nandac/letterloom/tests/test-invalid-signatures/test.typ

     closing: "Sincerely yours,",
     signatures: ("Lord Albus Dimbleby", "Lady Abigail Dimbleby", "Sir Austin Dimbleby"), )),
-  "panicked with: \"signature 'Lord Albus Dimbleby' must be a dictionary with a name field and an optional signature field.\""
+  "panicked with: \"signature 'Lord Albus Dimbleby' must be a dictionary with a name field and an optional signature field.\"", )
-)

 #assert.eq(